 How To Get A Desert Landscape

 There are plenty of different types of landscapes that are dry and desert-like.
-However, in the United States, there’s one type of yard you’ll see appear more than others.
+However, in the US, there’s one type of yard you’ll see appear more than others.

-Do Away With Non-Desert Plants
+Remove Non-Desert Plants

 Create A Pathway